 Head lice only survive on humans.
 They die quickly when they are not on the head, usually within 24 hours.

-Check out a step-by-step guide for treating head lice with dimethicone lotion.(external link)
+Here's a step-by-step guide for treating head lice with 4% dimethicone lotion(external link).

 Wet combing with conditioner – to find and get rid of head lice

-Wet combing with cheap conditioner and a fine-tooth head lice (nit) comb is also an effective way to find and remove head lice, if done properly.
+Wet combing with cheap conditioner and a fine-tooth head lice (nit) comb is also an effective way to find and remove head lice – if it's done properly.
 You don't need to buy expensive products to get rid of head lice.
 You can buy a fine-tooth head lice comb from your pharmacy.
-It can take up to an hour to do a wet combing session.
-It depends how long and how thick your child's hair is.
+It can take up to an hour to do a wet combing session because eggs attach firmly to the hair.
+How long it takes depends on how long and how thick your child's hair is.

 It's very difficult to prevent – there is no product available that prevents head lice.
-Tying long hair back and checking weekly for lice, using the conditioner and comb method, can help prevent the spread.
+Tying long hair back and checking weekly for lice, using the comb and conditioner method, can help prevent the spread.

 Once you think your child is free of head lice and eggs, make sure to check them once a week.